LucasGeneroso/LucasGeneroso/README.md

 ### Hi there 👋
-I am a Software Engineer with a passion for coding and approximately 5 years of experience in the field.
+I am a Senior Software Engineer with a passion for coding and approximately 5 years of experience in the field.
 Currently, I am honing my skills at @aziontech where I work on challenging and exciting projects.
 My technological forte lies in Python, Django, GraphQL, SQLAlchemy, among others.
 I thoroughly enjoy leveraging these technologies to create innovative solutions and drive business growth.

 ## 🪓 Skills
 <p>